 How I Got Into the S2000's Roll Centers

-I was having a problem with inside rear wheel lift when powering out of slow to medium speed corners.
-The wheel would lift enough to open the stock Torsen differential and spin up the wheel allowing the engine to hit the rev limiter.
+I was having a problem with inside rear wheel lift/spin when powering out of slow to medium speed corners.
+The wheel would unload (lift) enough to open the stock Torsen differential and spin up the wheel allowing the engine to hit the rev limiter.

-I was running KWV3 coil overs with 628 front and 571lb rear (110Nmm / 100Nmm) springs, Comptech adjustable front anti-roll bar at the 4th stiffest position out of 5, and the stock 2001 rear anti-roll bar.
+I was running KWV3 coil overs with 628 front and 571lb rear (110Nmm / 100Nmm) springs, Comptech adjustable front anti-roll bar at the 3rd stiffest position out of 5, and the stock 2001 rear anti-roll bar.
 My S2000 has a full cage with very little chassis flex.
+The car handled extremely well other than the wheel lift/spin problem.
+Only two S2000's have run 1:21 laps at Summit Point and my S is one of them.

-If both outside suspensions compressed the same amount in a corner then both inside wheels would stay in contact with the track (steady state).
+I assume if both outside suspension arms compressed the same amount in a corner (equal chassis roll front and rear) then both inside wheels would remain equally loaded and in contact with the track (steady state).

-With stiffer springs and anti-roll bar up front it seems the front outside suspension would compress less than the outside rear.
+With stiffer springs and anti-roll bar up front it seems if any of the tires would unload it would be the inside front because the outside rear suspension would compress more.
 This extra compression of the outside rear suspension would lift the diagonal wheel (front inside).
 Add acceleration and rearward weight shift and even more weight would shift off the inside front wheel.

 With a near 50/50 front/rear weight ratio and more spring and sway bar up front why would the front outside wheel compress more than the outside rear?

 Short Answer: The S2000's center of mass over the axles is higher and the roll center is lower at the front of the car than at the rear.
 The front's greater distance between the center of mass and roll center (roll moment arm) gives centrifugal force a longer lever in which to roll the car in a corner so the front of the car rolls more than the rear.
-As the front of the car rolls more it compresses the outside front suspension more than the outside rear which allows the inside rear wheel to be lifted by the rear anti-roll bar.
-Thanks to Derek (Suspension) for the answer.
+As the front of the car rolls more it compresses the outside front suspension more than the outside rear which allows the inside rear wheel to be lifted (unweighted) by the rear anti-roll bar.
+A contributing factor was the large amount of caster I was running.
+7.5º of caster is high enough to cause the inside front wheel to jack and transfer weight from the inside rear to the outside rear which also contributed to unloading the rear inside wheel and wheel spin.
+Wider than stock low offset wheels can also increase the amount of caster weight jacking.
+I was running RPF1 17 x 9" +45 offset wheels.

-This is also the reason a big-ass front anti-roll bar upgrade helps the handling so much.
+This is also the reason a big-ass front anti-roll bar upgrade helps the S2000's handling so much.

 Roll Center, Center of Mass and Roll Moment Arms